acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_ps.md

 ```
   -a, --all             Include stopped apps
-  -A, --all-projects    Include all projects
+  -A, --all-projects    Include all projects in same Acorn instance as the current default project
   -h, --help            help for ps
   -o, --output string   Output format (json, yaml, {{gotemplate}})
   -q, --quiet           Output only names